DEFRA/ffc-development-guide/standards/source-code.md

 - repositories only allow Squash merging.

-- as the FFC team is added with `Write` role, Administrators are included in policy rules.
+- as the FFC team is added with `Write` role.

 ### Secret detection
 All developers are required to [install detect-secrets](../guides/developer-laptop-setup/install-detect-secrets.md)